YizeZhang/Net_Diff/README.md

    3. Add threshold of success rate in AR

+   4. Add data-based and model-based combined AR

-   4. Fix bug of DCB correction for different frequency combination
+   5. Fix bug of DCB correction for different frequency combination